-And if you haven’t ever used tack cloths before, you NEED to!
+The brush really helps with the corners and details… and the flat surfaces.
+Basically all over! haha And if you haven’t ever used tack cloths before, you NEED to!

-I love to use Varethane Polyurethane on my furniture projects!
+It’s super important to use a water based poly for this.
+I love to use Varethane polyurethane on my furniture projects!
 It’s super durable and is easy to use!

 If you use an oil based poly, the wood will really start to amber and have orange tones to it.
 And over time the oil based poly will amber way more than water based poly will.

+The best way to apply the poly is with a paint sprayer.
 Make sure to apply 3 coats of poly on the wood.

 To make sure the last coat of poly left a super smooth finish, I gave the dresser a light sanding with 400 grit sandpaper.

-And of course I vacuumed and wiped off the dust with a tack cloth again before applying the last coat of poly.
-To make your own colored wax, just mix 3 parts Annie Sloan wax with 1 part of your paint of choice.
+Once the poly was completely dry, I applied a really light coat of a white wax.
+To make your own colored wax, just mix 3 parts clear wax with 1 part of your paint of choice.

 I wanted the wax to recreate the color of the raw wood before it was sealed.
 And I felt like the pure white would be too bright and too much of a contrast.